EmilyMWright/Invoke-AtomicRedTeam-GUI/README.md

 Install-AtomicRedTeam
 ```

 By default, the installer will download and install the execution framework to `C:\AtomicRedTeam`.

+The [atomics folder](https://github.com/redcanaryco/atomic-red-team/tree/master/atomics) already contains many test definitions.
+If you would like to install the atomics folder at the same time that you install the execution framework, add the `-getAtomics` switch during the install of the execution framework.

 See the [Invoke Atomic Red Team Wiki](https://github.com/redcanaryco/invoke-atomicredteam/wiki) for more details.

 ## Usage

+Start the GUI.
 From a PowerShell prompt, use:

 ```powershell
 IEX (IWR "https://raw.githubusercontent.com/EmilyMWright/Invoke-AtomicRedTeam-GUI/master/IART_GUI.ps1" -UseBasicParsing);